python/cpython/Doc/library/os.rst

    This copy is done without the additional cost of transferring data from the kernel to user space and then back into the kernel.
-Additionally, some filesystems could implement extra optimizations.
+Additionally, some filesystems could implement extra optimizations, such as the use of reflinks (i.e., two or more inodes that share pointers to the same copy-on-write disk blocks; supported file systems include btrfs and XFS) and server-side copy (in the case of NFS).
 The copy is done as if both files are opened as binary.

    The return value is the amount of bytes copied.
 This could be less than the